mmounirf/ngx-text-highlighter/README.md

 ## Text Highlighter

 Angular 5+ module for displaying editable textarea where you can highlight text selections and filter your previous selection based on highlighting color.
+Check it out live demo and play around with the options [here](#https://mmounirf.github.io/ngx-text-highlighter/)

 ### Table of Contents